hackoregon/cookiecutter-hacko-backend/README.md

 ## Requirements

 This repo uses the [Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) templating project.
 You will need to install Cookiecutter.
-The easiset method is by a pip install:
+The recommended method is by a pip install:

 ```bash
 $ pip install cookiecutter